-As one can see, there are varying results in cases attempting to decipher the mineral-royalty distinction depending on what mineral estate attributes are conveyed or reserved.
-Courts will look first to the manner in which the parties expressly divided the elements to determine if the interest is a royalty interest or a mineral interest.
-Courts will also examine traditionally used clauses that signify one estate versus the other estate.
-Merely because an estate is stripped of the executive power, and the rights to receive bonus or delay rentals, the mineral-royalty issue will not automatically be resolved in favor of the royalty interest.
-In the interest of caution, a prudent operator should examine the entire deed and all provisions therein to determine the resulting interest, and if there is any room for doubt, a Stipulation of Interest Agreement, with present granting language, should be procured from the current heirs or assigns of the parties to the deed in question that contains a clear reflection of their ownership interests.
+- As one can see, there are varying results in cases attempting to decipher the mineral-royalty distinction depending on what mineral estate attributes are conveyed or reserved, or in the case of a royalty conveyance, whether it is a fixed or floating interest. - In the interest of caution, a prudent operator should examine the entire deed and all provisions therein to determine the resulting interest, and if there is any room for doubt, a Stipulation of Interest Agreement, with present granting language, should be procured from the parties to the deed in question, or their current heirs or assigns, that contains a clear reflection of their ownership interests.